marcammann/CSMapper/README.md

 The basic concept behind CSMapper is a three steps :

 1. Define your model class
-2. Define a plist with the same name as the model class
+2. Create a plist or JSON file with the same name as the model class
 3. Define model property to `NSDictionary` property mappings in the plist.

 If custom parse time values need to be generated based on multiple `NSDictionary` return values, mappers can be used to transform multiple values into a single value via `CSMapper` protocol.